-Trespassing is unauthorized presence on district property or refusing to leave when directed to do so by a person in authority.
-During the term of suspension from school, a suspended student is not allowed on any district property or allowed to participate in district-sponsored extracurricular activities.
-Police authorities will be contacted.
+Trespassing - Unauthorized presence on district property or refusing to leave when directed to do so by a person in authority.
+During the term of a suspension from school, a suspended student is not allowed on any school district property or allowed to participate in school-sponsored extracurricular activities.

-First Occurrence Repeated Occurrence

-Minimum: Short-term Suspension Extended Suspension
+First Occurrence Repeated Occurrence Minimum: Parent Involvement Parent Involvement Maximum: Short-term Suspension Long-term Suspension

-Maximum: Long-term Suspension Expulsion

-Vandalism (see Board policy ECA)

-Willful damage to real or personal property belonging to the district, staff or students, with the cost of labor and materials exceeding \$100.
+Vandalism (see Board policy ECA) - Willful damage or the attempt to cause damage to real or personal property belonging to the district, staff or students.
 Restitution must be made.

-First Occurrence Repeated Occurrence

-Minimum: Short-term Suspension Extended Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Student Conference Maximum: Short-term Suspension Extended Suspension

-Maximum: Extended Suspension Expulsion